Establishing Paternity in Illinois

 How does a father establish paternity in Illinois?

 To establish paternity, the father can– 1.) be in a legal relationship with the mother, 2.) sign the VAP, or 3.) establish paternity through an Administrative or Judicial Paternity Order.
+After establishing paternity, you can get a custody order and a placement schedule.

 How long does a father have to establish paternity in Illinois?

 In Illinois, the latest possible time that the statute of limitations for paternity can end is when the child turns 20, so you cannot establish paternity after that time.
-But, the sooner paternity is established, the sooner a parent/child relationship can start.
+But the sooner paternity is established, the sooner a parent/child relationship can start.
 Establishing paternity also allows for child support when necessary.

 Does signing a birth certificate establish paternity in Illinois?